Email Deliverability in Debt Collection: Six Key Questions to Ask Your Provider

 How TrueAccord Measures Up

-TrueAccord has a 95% deliverability rate, compared to the worldwide average of 84.8%
+TrueAccord has a 95% email deliverability rate, compared to the worldwide average of 84.8%.

 Why It Matters

-Measuring open rates (percentage of recipients who opened your email) and click-through rates (percentage of those who clicked on a link in the email) play a dominant role to understand which communications are resonating with recipients and which are not.
+Measuring open rates (percentage of recipients who opened your email) and click-through rates (percentage of those who clicked on a link in the email) play a dominant role in understanding which communications are resonating with recipients and which are not.
+With accurate reporting of these crucial debt recovery email performance metrics, your business will be better positioned to optimize your collections strategy.

 How TrueAccord Measures Up